maxjanes/basic_assert/README.md

-# BasicAssert
+# Basic Assert

-TODO: -
+A basic, customizable assertion library for lightweight pre and post-conditions checking.

 ## Installation

-Add this line to your application's Gemfile:
+Just add this line to your application's Gemfile:

 ```ruby
 gem 'basic_assert'
 ```

-And then execute:

-    $ bundle install

-Or install it yourself as:

-    $ gem install basic_assert
+## What's this for ?

+TODO: -

 ## Usage